organize paperwork without a filing cabinet

 Lazy Susan Shelves

 For small apartments or studios where every inch counts, a Lazy Susan turntable makes a great improvised filing surface.
 Place it on a shelf, desk, or countertop, and divide the spinning surface into sections using baskets, trays or dividers meant for pantry storage.
+Spin to access paperwork sections without dedicated drawer slots taking up extra space.

-Utilizing these creative strategies, you can absolutely get your paperwork under control even without allotting an entire cabinet or furniture piece to the task.
 With the right combination of labelled storage containers, shelves, mobile carts, and dedicated zones, any space can support an organized filing system tailored to your unique needs and space limitations.

 Dividers and Organizers

 Dividers help keep items grouped, easy to find and to organize paperwork without a fling cabinet.
-Try these organizer options:
+Try these organizer options; Use hanging folders in bins or on shelves and label sections.
+Slide in papers.

-• Desktop Organizers: Stackable trays, and inbox baskets keep related items on the desk steady.
+Desktop Organizers just like stackable trays, and inbox baskets keep related items on the desk steady.
+Use pen holders, trays, and in/out boxes to corral small items.

 Paperwork Management